sparticlesteve/cosmoflow-benchmark/README.md

 ## Datasets

+Globus is the current recommended way to transfer the dataset locally.
-A dataset tarball is available via globus at:
+There is a globus endpoint at:

 https://app.globus.org/file-manager?origin_id=d0b1b73a-efd3-11e9-993f-0a8c187e8c12&origin_path=%2F

+The latest pre-processed dataset in TFRecord format is in the `cosmoUniverse_2019_05_4parE_tf` folder, which contains training and validation subfolders.
+There are currently 262144 samples for training and 65536 samples for validation/testing.

+For the previous dataset which was used for the 2020 ECP Annual Meeting results, you can use the `cosmoUniverse_2019_02_4parE_dim128_cube_nT4.tar` tarball.
 This is a 2.2 TB tar file containing 1027 `TFRecord` files, each representing a simulated universe with 64 sub-volume samples.

 ## Running the benchmark